More than 1 in 4 women have experienced domestic violence in their lifetimes, global study finds

 The pandemic caused a global surge in domestic violence.
 For victims with few options, abuse has become the new normal.

-The study looked at over 350 surveys and studies conducted from 2000 to 2018, covering 161 countries and areas representing 90 percent of the global population of women and girls, it said.
+The study looked at more than 350 surveys and studies conducted from 2000 to 2018, covering 161 countries and areas representing 90 percent of the global population of women and girls, it said.
 It defines intimate partner violence as physical, sexual or psychologically harmful behaviors.

 The authors acknowledged the limitations of surveys based on self-reporting and gaps among some groups, such as those living with disabilities, Indigenous people, migrants and those in same-sex partnerships.
 “Given the sensitive and stigmatised nature of the issue, the true prevalence of violence that these women are subjected to by an intimate partner is likely to be even higher,” the study said.